MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment

+One of the powerful AutoML settings configured was for automatic featurization (scaling & normalizing) of the input data.

+automl_settings = {
+    "enable_early_stopping" : True,
+    "featurization": 'auto',
+    "verbosity": logging.INFO,
+}

+automl_config = AutoMLConfig(
+    compute_target=compute_target,
+    experiment_timeout_minutes=20,
+    task="classification",
+    primary_metric="accuracy",
+    training_data=train_data_2_ds,
+    label_column_name="DEATH_EVENT",
+    enable_onnx_compatible_models=True,
+    n_cross_validations=5,
+    debug_log = "automl_errors.log",
+    **automl_settings
+)

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?

+On all the session run days AutoML selected VotingEnsemble as the best model for the primary metric - 'Accuracy'.
+The VotingEnsemble model makes a prediction based on an ensemble or combination of other models.
+Hence, it will always perform better as compared to the prediction of a single model such as Logistic Regression.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

 ### Results